 Porting State

 If you can confirm the library works on any other platform or compiler combination, please let me know the details - Compiler, Compiler version, OS, CPU etc.

-The following table shows the platforms that STLplus3 has been tested on recently.
+The following table shows the platforms that STLplus3 has been tested on.

+Porting State